viamrobotics/docs/docs/fleet/cli.md

 {{% alert title="Important" color="note" %}}
 Keep these key values safe.
-Authenticating using an organization API key gives the authenticated CLI session full read and write access to all robots within your organization.
+By default, new organization API keys are created with **Owner** permissions, giving the key full read and write access to all robots within your organization.
+You can change an API key's permissions from the Viam app on the [organizations page](/fleet/organizations/) by clicking the **Show details** link next to your API key.
 {{% /alert %}}

 Once created, you can use the organization API key to authenticate future CLI sessions or to [connect to robots with the SDK](/build/program/#authenticate)..